 How Does Deferring Offscreen Images Improve Web Performance?

 Deferring non-critical resources is generally a good idea to improve web performance because critical resources can load faster and the browser can render above-the-fold content sooner.
-In addition to images, you can also defer other types of resources such as JavaScript and CSS files.
+In addition to images, you can also defer other types of resources, such as JavaScript and CSS files.

-Can Deferring Offscreen Images Harm Web Performance?
+Can Deferring Offscreen Images Hurt Web Performance?

 If you defer offscreen images, there are two important things to pay attention to, as they can hurt web performance and user experience:

-• Don't lazy loading above-the-fold images.
-Doing so can be especially harmful if you defer images that are candidates for the Largest Contentful Paint element on the page (Lighthouse even has a flag that warns users about not to lazy load the LCP image).
+element, as lazy loaded images may push other content elements aside if their dimensions are not defined, which can result in unexpected layout shifts and hurt your Cumulative Layout Shift (CLS) scores. - Don't lazy loading above-the-fold images.
+Doing so can be especially harmful if you defer images that are candidates for the Largest Contentful Paint element on the page (Lighthouse even has a flag that warns users not to lazy load the LCP image).

 How Do Offscreen Images Load When They Are Not Deferred?